Pahang Civil War

-Hostilities began in November 1857, when Wan Ahmad forces attacked Pekan town and nearby Ganchong, but failed to make significant permanent gains.
+Hostilities began in November 1857, when Wan Ahmad's forces attacked Pekan town and nearby Ganchong, but failed to make significant permanent gains.
 In the second campaign, carried out in March 1861, the invading forces managed to fortify their position in Endau in southern Pahang, after overrunning Kuala Pahang and Kuantan.
-They also made significant incursion further inland, occupying more provinces further upstream on the Pahang River.
+They also made significant incursions further inland, occupying more provinces further upstream on the Pahang River.
 However, in November, their advances were again halted by the Johor/Bendahara coalition.
 Wan Ahmad and his men retreated to Terengganu, rallying his disarrayed forces for another invasion.

-At the early stage of the war, Major General William Orfeur Cavenagh, the Governor of the British Straits Settlements, offered to mediate but was rejected by both sides.
-Wan Ahmad felt that Cavenagh was biased in favor of his older brother due to the influence of the Temenggung and Singapore merchants.
+At the early stage of the war, a mediation offer by Major General William Orfeur Cavenagh, the Governor of the British Straits Settlements, was rejected by both sides.
+Wan Ahmad felt that Cavenagh was biased in favor of his older brother due to the influence of the Temenggong and Singapore merchants.
 Tun Mutahir rejected the mediation because he was winning the war.

 In 1862, Wan Ahmad launched a full-scale offensive from Terengganu, when he crossed the border from Kemaman to Ulu Tembeling (Jerantut).
 With the support of more Pahang chiefs who switched sides, he successfully overran the Bendahara's positions at Temerloh, Batu Gajah and Chenor.
 Wan Ahmad emerged victorious, with a successful final offensive against the state capital Pekan.
 Tun Mutahir retreated to Temai and in May 1863, he fled to Kuala Sedili in Johor, where he died with his son Wan Koris.

 The six year-long conflict had destroyed much of the modicum of prosperity which Pahang had enjoyed in the heyday of Bendahara Tun Ali's rule.
 As noted by Sir Hugh Clifford, prior to the war, Pahang was far more populated than in modern times, but warfare which ravaged the land caused thousands of Pahang Malays to leave their country.
 The valley of the Lebir river in southern Kelantan, and the mountainous regions in western Pahang, near the Perak and Selangor borders, became inhabited by many Pahang Malays.
 As a result of the conflict, Pahang also permanently lost the area south of Endau River (corresponding to modern day Mersing province) and several islands off the coast of Endau including Aur and Tinggi, that were ceded by Tun Mutahir to Johor in return to military assistance.